aheward/TestFactory/README.md

   def edit opts={}
     # Your code here...
-    set_options(opts) # This updates all your class instance variables
+    update_options(opts) # This updates all your class instance variables
                          # with any new values specified by the opts Hash.
   end

   def remove